crapp/geomandel/README.md

 The geomandel github repository is linked to Travis CI.
 You can see the build history for the master branch and all release branches on the [travis project page](https://travis-ci.org/crapp/geomandel).

-Besides testing compilation on different systems and compilers we also run the unit tests after the application was compiled successfully.
+Besides testing compilation on different systems and compilers I also run the unit tests after the application was compiled successfully.

 ## ToDo